-In regards to customary reporting, one month after the end of each quarter in each calendar year, a Tangata Kaitiaki/Tiaki, must provide a summary "customary food gathering catch landing form" to the nearest regional fisheries office.
-This reporting form includes species, quantity harvest and the area harvest from.
+In regard to customary reporting, one month after the end of each quarter in each calendar year, an authorised Tangata Kaitiaki/Tiaki must provide a summary "customary food gathering catch landing form" to the nearest regional fisheries office.
+This reporting form includes species, quantity harvested, and the area harvested from.